thedarksidepy/thedarksidepy.github.io/_posts/2019-08-12-measuring_data.md

 ---
-title: Statistics 101 - measuring data
+title: Statistics 101 - Measuring Data
 author: thedarkside
 date: 2019-08-12 00:00:00 +0100
-categories: [other]
+categories: [Tutorials]
-tags: [other]
+tags: [Statistics]
 ---

 The first step in every statistical analysis is to determine whether the data is **a population** or **a sample**.
 A population is the entire set of all possible data values that are of interest in a study.
 It is usually denoted by the capital letter `N`.
 A sample is a population subset usually denoted by the letter `n`.
 Most of the time obtaining the whole population data is either impossible or would be extremely hard or expensive.
 Let's say you want to gather data about students of a specific city or country.
 To get population data, you would need to contact all students on university campuses, all studying at home, all on the exchange, all part-time students, and so on.
 Instead, you can draw sample data which means you just contact **randomly selected students**.